ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 If this receipt is properly tried it will
 never be abandoned.
 There is none that
 surpasses it, or is so good.
-More thin half of all tho wea
+More thin half of all tho wear
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:khi:batch_khi_allen_ver02:data:sn82015486:0029455564A:1870112401:0133/pct:55.955015,39.492400,11.744100,17.766002/!600,600/0/default.jpg"/>
 </td>